A Couple of Swells: Description

 The film is set in 1912 in the New York Broadway Vaudeville business in which hobo acts depicting down and outs were popular with audiences.
 Astaire and Garland appear as tramps in worn out clothing cast off by the very rich.
 A swell is slang for a wealthy, elegant person.
-The song and dance explores the fantasy that they really are wealthy and have been invited for tea with the extremely wealthy Vanderbilt family.
+The song and dance explore the fantasy that they really are wealthy and have been invited for tea with the extremely wealthy Vanderbilt family.
 They have the invitation but no means of getting to the appointment.

-The song lyrics suggest ways they might travel up the Avenue, (most likely the opulent Fifth Avenue on which the Vanderbilts had 10 mansions), to the club where the Vanderbilts are waiting.
-These are: to drive a car, skate on ice, ride on a bicycle, sail a yacht, drive a carriage, ride on a trolley car, or swim.
-All are rejected with a reason and the only way left to the two tramps is to walk up the Avenue.
+The song lyrics suggest ways they might travel up the avenue, (most likely Fifth Avenue, on which the Vanderbilts had 10 mansions), to the club where the Vanderbilts are waiting.
+These are: to drive a car, skate on ice, ride on a bicycle, sail a yacht, drive a carriage, ride on a trolley car, and swim.
+Each is rejected with a reason and the only way left to the two tramps is to walk up the avenue.